hasktorch/hasktorch/README.md

 ## Instructions

-Run `buildTH.sh` in the vendor directory before building with stack
+From within the `vendor`, directory, run `build-torch-core.sh` in the vendor directory before building with stack